sophiebatten123/GinAmore/README.md

 The site was optimized by careful selection of keywords.
 The following steps were taken to do this:

-1. The entire table consists of important relevant topics based upon my initial understanding of the buissness.
+1. The entire table consists of important relevant topics based upon my initial understanding of the business.
-2. Using these topics a 'brain dump' of keywords was made orientated around common topics and themes within the buissness.
+2. Using these topics a 'brain dump' of keywords was made orientated around common topics and themes within the business.
 3. Topics and keywords were then tried out on Google and the relevant suggestions it gave were added to the keyword list.
 2. Words crossed out in red were removed due to too having too much competition using [Wordtracker](https://www.wordtracker.com/?fpr=refer&fp_sid=bingof).
 3. Words crossed out in blue were removed due to the lack of relevance and not being specific to the site.